Welcome to our smarter, greener, safer, cleaner new waste service

 Will my bulky goods collection change?

 From 1 July, Council has introduced an on demand clean up service across the Northern Beaches.
-All residents can order two pre booked services each year when it is most convenient to them.
+All residents can order two pre booked services each year.
 The majority of our residents are already using this service.

 On demand bulky items collections reduce waste going to landfill.
 Council is committed to encouraging everyone to reuse, repair, upcycle, sell or donate as many bulky items as possible.

 Multi-unit dwellings have the choice of either: